Kyvrixon/legal-docs/privacy.md

 This policy may be updated.
 Changes will be posted on this page.

 **9. Contact**
-For privacy queries, contact: [Your Email Address]
+For privacy queries, contact team@kyvrixon.dev

----

-Replace “[Insert Date]” and “[Your Email Address]” as needed.
-Let me know if you want any section expanded.